Huttenfestival de Vlek Hut Festival ‘The Stain’ Putting the Duchy of Brabant on the (inter)national map.

 The three basic elements of a place, culture, commerce and community were thriving.
 There was governance as well, a city-state managing to keep order, prosperity and security.
 Through the week I was surprised and pleased to see that people (including myself) left valuable items- bags, computers, phones, cameras on tables and shelves, without much worry, as though we were at home.
 But also because I never felt there were strangers in the house, no one who didn’t belong.
 Which means the attraction of De Vlek was clearly defined, although not in physical evidence, but in a cultural language.
 I wonder how De Vlek would have responded to a visitation of people intent on ‘regime change’, challenging our social playground; through the build up week we watched as adventurous members of the public came to explore, free to roam.
 But now with an entrance fee, we were, after all, a ‘gated community’.
 No bye-laws posted, no keep out signs, common to public spaces.

-All around the site new micro businesses were thriving- woodworking, fresh laid, free range eggs, textiles, the brewery, theatre, the restaurant- and then the inevitable outcome of regeneration: in a flash the factory was closed, boarded up and transformed into a gallery space.
+All around the site new micro businesses were thriving- woodworking, freshly laid, free range eggs, textiles, the brewery, theatre, the restaurant- and then the inevitable outcome of regeneration: in a flash the factory was closed, boarded up and transformed into a gallery space.
 Old commerce makes way for new culture which brings new commerce.
 Another language, read the signs.
 The Museum, housed in the Home Depot wall, which at first attracted a dazzling display of primitive art was sadly neglected and unloved, but not gone, and boasting a sign for the souvenir shop, with local crafts coming soon.

 And the children ran riot everywhere, making the whole of De Vlek their playground.
 Is it too romantic to think that this experience will stay in their young minds as memories of what a new community in Tilburg should be like?